 For the next ten years, Viktor and Little boat enjoyed the quiet life, retelling their stories to anybody that would listen.
-Viktor had grown weak, and was unable to continue with general repairs and maintenance of Little Boat.
+Viktor had grown weak and was unable to continue with general repairs and maintenance of Little Boat.

 The night before Viktor’s ninetieth birthday, it was especially windy.
-Viktor was startled awake by dream.
+Viktor was startled awake by the dream.
 “Little Boat!” cried Viktor as he awakened.

 “What’s wrong, my friend?” said Little Boat.